kaidokert/fsfw/README.md

 ### OSAL

 The FSFW provides operation system abstraction layers for Linux, FreeRTOS and RTEMS.
-A independent OSAL called "host" is in development.
-This OSAL is intended to provide abstraction for common type of host OSes (tested for Linux and Windows, not for MacOS yet).
+A independent Host OSAL is in development which will provide abstraction for common type of host OSes (tested for Linux and Windows, not for MacOS yet).
-The OSAL provides periodic tasks, message queues, clocks and Semaphores as well as Mutexes.
+The OSAL provides periodic tasks, message queues, clocks and semaphores as well as mutexes.

 ### Core Components